kitttn/temptest/Hardware-Overview.md

 * Two banks of SMA connectors for connecting external UniPro interfaces to the switch.
 * Two banks of headers for connecting external module development boards to the SVC etc.
 * Breakout connectors for device JTAG, serial debug output, and flash programming.
+* Support for power measurement of various loads in the system through connection of various [TI INA230](http://www.ti.com/product/ina230) power measurement ICs to either the SVC or the AP (through the 96Boards low-speed connector)

 # Supported AP Boards